 One example, you should go right now on your App Store or Google Play Store and download Periscope.
 Create an account right now.
 It is a simple app backed by Twitter that is all about live video streaming.
 Meerkat is a competitor but Meerkat is losing the battle (and the war.)

 Otherwise, Snapchat is a must-know platform if you are breeding dogs that appeal to the 18-25 generation.
 It is video-based and forces the viewer to look at your video so it has all your attention.
 Video can be viewed for 24 hours maximum and cannot be saved.

 Youtube although extremely famous and popular isn’t actually used much by dog breeders and I believe every single breeder should be on it, uploading videos on the kennels, the dogs, the competitions he or she is involved in, etc. And the good thing is that you don’t have to show your face necessarily, people want to see your dogs!

 Video Is The New Photo: Use And Abuse Live Or Recorded Video

 Video does not mean showing your face speaking.
-Video means you talking over a footage of how your dogs behaved and ranked at a dog show, or just a guided tour of your kennel.
-Video can be you posting a weekly update of the life of your breeding programme (a video blog, called a vlog) or several 15-second snaps of your dogs’ lives.
+Video means you talking over footage of how your dogs behaved and ranked at a dog show or just a guided tour of your kennel.
+Video can be you posting a weekly update of the life of your breeding program (a video blog, called a vlog) or several 15-second snaps of your dogs’ lives.
 Video can even be something new that you create yourself, be creative, be free, try and make errors, and keep on doing what works for you.